Quick facts about Ukraine

 Major languages: Ukrainian and Russian.

 Major religious groups: Orthodox Christians, Greek Catholics (Uniates), Baptists, and Jews.

 Internet TLD: .ua

-Ukraine consists almost entirely of level plains and occupies a large portion of East European Plain.
-Central part consists of the Dnieper Lowland, through which the Dnieper River runs from north to south.
+Ukraine consists almost entirely of level plains and occupies a large portion of the East European Plain.
+The central part consists of the Dnieper Lowland, through which the Dnieper River runs from north to south.